-Since this is an asynchronous on-line course, there are no face-to-face meeting times and no specific days or times that you must be on-line, except in terms of meeting assignment deadlines and completing on-line exams during the designated date and time periods.
-However, you should be aware that if this class were meeting face-to-face during this session, it would meet three times each week for 50 minutes each meeting, for a total of ~2.5 hours of class time.
-Therefore, you should expect to spend ~2.5 hours per week on average listening to the recorded lectures and/or completing exams.
-Time spent completing learning guides Learning Catalytics® (optional), questions sets.
-Mastering Environmental Science® assignments, discussions, extra credit assignments (optional), or time spent simply reading the textbook or studying would all be historically spent outside of face-to-face class time and, therefore, would be time spent in addition to the ~2.5 hours on average per week you will spend listing to recorded lectures.
-See section V. B. "Course Workload" for more information.
+Since this is an asynchronous on-line course, there are no face-toface meeting times and no specific days or times that you must be on-line, in except terms of meeting assignment deadlines and completing on-line exams during the designated date and time periods.
+However, you should be aware that if this class were meeting face-to-face during this session, it would meet three times each week for 50 minutes each meeting, for a total of ~2.5 hours of Therefore, you should class time. expect to spend ~2.5 hours per week on average listening to the recorded lectures and/or completing exams.
+Time spent completing learning guides Learning Catalytics® (optional), questions Mastering sets, Environmental Science® assignments, discussions, extra credit assignments (optional), or time spent simply reading the textbook or studying would all be historically spent outside of face-to-face class time and, therefore, would be time spent in addition to the ~2.5 hours on average per week you will spend listing to recorded lectures.
+See section V. B. Workload" "Course for more information.